damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Create a user and a project

 First things first, we need to secure the root account with a new password.
-And then create a new user for myself.
+Then create a new user for myself.

 > * Set password for root user
 > * Create a user with your name and email address (no verification sent)